Judy Frels Directory Page

-Judy Frels is a Clinical Professor of Marketing and teaches Marketing Strategy and leads Action Learning Projects at the EMBA and MBA levels at the Robert H. Smith School of Business at the University of Maryland.
-At Smith, she is the Assistant Dean of Online Programs.
+Judy Frels is a Clinical Professor of Marketing.
+She teaches Marketing Strategy, Marketing Management, and Ethical Leadership as well Action Learning Projects and the Capstone Integrative Business course at the MS, MBA and Executive MBA levels at the Robert H. Smith School of Business at the University of Maryland.

-Judy rejoined Smith after spending four years as Associate Professor of Marketing at Audencia Nantes School of Management in Nantes, France where she was also the Head of the Marketing Research Axis.
+Judy spent 2010-2014 as an Associate Professor of Marketing at Audencia Nantes School of Management in Nantes, France where she was also the Head of the Marketing Research Axis.
 Prior to moving to France in 2010, Judy held faculty and staff positions for 11 years at Smith where she was a winner of the Krowe Award for Teaching Excellence and frequent recipient of the Top 15% Award.